Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Application to GJ Model

 where $R_{\gamma_i}$ is given by \Eq{eq:rateMC}, and $\tau_{\gamma_i}$ is the optical depth of the photon.
 A map of the fractional rate is illustrated in the left panel of \Fig{fig:sky_map_1}.
 In addition to the positions of each photon, we also track the energy exchanged with the plasma during photon propagation as this may induce line broadening.
-Defining the final state energy of a single photon as $E_{\gamma_i} = \delta \omega_{\gamma_i} + E_{a_i, \infty}$, where $E_{a_i, \, \infty}$ is the asymptotic energy of the axion sourcing $\gamma_i$ prior to in-fall and $\delta \omega_{\gamma, \, i}$ is as defined in \Eq{eq:disper}, one can write the characteristic width of the spectral line in a pixel as
+Defining the final state energy of a single photon as $E_{\gamma_i} = \delta \omega_{\gamma_i} + E_{a_i, \infty}$, where $E_{a_i, \, \infty}$ is the asymptotic energy of the axion sourcing $\gamma_i$ prior to in-fall and $\delta \omega_{\gamma, \, i}$ being the time integration of \Eq{eq:raytrace3}, one can write the characteristic width of the spectral line in a pixel as

 Here $\left< E_{\gamma}\right>$ is the typical final state photon energy, which we set to $m_a$ (accurate to a very high degree when averaged over the full sky).
 We plot this quantity in the central panel of \Fig{fig:sky_map_1}.
 This image illustrates a number of important features.
 First, there is a strong anisotropy expected in the signal -- depending on the position in the sky, the time-averaged flux may vary by many orders of magnitude.
 Second, the time variation of the flux, which can be read off the figure by tracing horizontal lines over the period of oscillation (we illustrate this process using a red band in the left panel of \Fig{fig:sky_map_1}), depends crucially on the observing angle, but can be significant in many cases.
 We present a more detailed analysis and discussion of the time dependence in \App{sec:timeD}.
 Finally, the line dispersion greatly exceeds the dispersion introduced by the asymptotic axion velocity dispersion (by $\sim1.5$ orders of magnitude in the fiducial model presented); that is to say, the line width is strongly dominated by energy exchanges with the plasma.